Last Updated on 14th February 2025

 It’s useful to think about:

-• Access to your wealth – even if you have a separate savings product, you may need to tap into those resources after relocating.
-It can be trickier if your accounts are held in a UK branch without a presence in your new home country.
+- Access to your wealth – Even if you have a separate savings product, you may need to tap into those resources after relocating.
+It can be trickier if your accounts are held in a UK branch and you do not have a presence in your home country.

-• Deposit protection – the FSCS consumer insurance scheme protects savings up to £85,000 per person, per bank in Britain.
-The insurances overseas differ, and it’s wise to check any bank you intend to open an account with is suitably registered with an equivalent scheme.
+- Deposit protection – The FSCS consumer insurance scheme protects savings up to £85,000 per person per financial institution in Britain.
+The assurances overseas differ, and it’s wise to check if any bank you intend to open an account with is suitably registered with an equivalent scheme.

 You might be obliged to pay a wealth tax and declare your liquid assets, so having an experienced wealth manager familiar with the regulations in your new home country will help you avoid falling foul of non-declarations.